Cliff Emmich

 Clifford Joseph Emmich (December 13, 1936 – November 28, 2022) was an American film, stage and television actor.
-He appeared in over 90 films and television programs, and is perhaps best known for playing the character of Chicago in the 1973 film Payday.
+He was best known for playing Chicago, the driver in the 1973 film Payday.

 Life and career

-Clifford Joseph Emmich was born on December 13, 1936, in Cincinnati, Ohio.
-Emmich joined the U.S. Air Force as a photo technician during the Korean War, after graduating from John Muir High School in 1955.

-He began his career on stage, as he was a student at the Pasadena Playhouse.
-While mainly appearing on stage, Emmich performed in summer stock theaters, such as the Pink Garter Theatre, as he had played Molly's Father on the play I Ain't Down Yet in Jackson, Wyoming.
-He had toured on 153 cities at 23 states with the American Repertory Players.
+Clifford Joseph Emmich was born on December 13, 1936, in Cincinnati, Ohio, the son of Clifford Emmich Sr. He attended John Muir High School, graduating in 1955.
+After graduating, he joined the United States Air Force as a photo technician during the Korean War.
+He began his stage career in the 1960s, when he was a student at the Pasadena Playhouse.
+During his stage career, he acted summer stock theaters, such as the Pink Garter Theatre, where he played Molly's Father in the stage play I Ain't Down Yet in Jackson, Wyoming.
+He toured 153 cities in 23 states with the American Repertory Players.

-Emmich began his film and television career in 1969, when he played an uncredited role in the film Gaily, Gaily.
-As he later appeared in numerous television programs including The Odd Couple, Ironside, Trapper John, M.D., 227, Murder, She Wrote, Happy Days, Mary Hartman, Mary Hartman, CHiPs, Starsky and Hutch, Little House on the Prairie, Fantasy Island, Who's the Boss?, Charlie's Angels, Columbo, Night Court, Walker, Texas Ranger, Knots Landing, Police Woman and Baywatch.
-He also appeared in films such as, Payday (1973), Invasion of the Bee Girls (1973), Thunderbolt and Lightfoot (1974), Rafferty and the Gold Dust Twins (1975), Aloha Bobby and Rose (1975), Bad Georgia Road (1977), Stingray (1978), Barracuda (1978), Halloween II (1981), Hellhole (1985), Return to Horror High (1987), Mouse Hunt (1997) and Inspector Gadget (1999).
+Emmich began his screen career in 1969, playing an uncredited role in the film Gaily, Gaily.
+He guest-starred in numerous television programs including The Odd Couple, Ironside, Trapper John, M.D., 227, Murder, She Wrote, Happy Days, Mary Hartman, Mary Hartman, CHiPs, Starsky and Hutch, Fantasy Island, Who's the Boss?, Charlie's Angels, Columbo, Night Court, Walker, Texas Ranger, Knots Landing, Police Woman and Baywatch.
+In 1973, he starred as Chicago, the driver in the film Payday, He also appeared in numerous films such as Invasion of the Bee Girls, Thunderbolt and Lightfoot, Rafferty and the Gold Dust Twins, Aloha Bobby and Rose, Bad Georgia Road, Stingray, Barracuda, Halloween II, Hellhole, Return to Horror High, Mouse Hunt and Inspector Gadget.
+During his screen career, in 1978, when he guest-starred in the NBC historical drama television series Little House on the Prairie, he stated that "there was nothing even funny about being fat".

-In 1978, when Emmich guest-starred on Little House on the Prairie, he stated that "there was nothing even funny about being fat".
-He spent most of his life on a healthy diet, which he later abandoned.
+Emmich retired from acting in 2013, last appearing in the television film Holiday Road Trip.
+Aside from acting, he spent most of his life on a healthy diet, which he later abandoned.

 Death

-Emmich died of lung cancer on November 28, 2022, shortly before his 86th birthday, at his home in the Valley Village neighborhood of Los Angeles.
+Emmich died on November 28, 2022 of lung cancer, at his home in the Valley Village neighborhood of Los Angeles, California, at the age of 85.